Jing-lean/Jing-lean/README.md

 - 🔭 I’m currently working on a All-in-one Productivity tools called "AtomicTask" That keep track of all your Tasks and all area of life.
 - 🌱 I’m currently learning Frontend such as React.js and Next.js while building a project.
 - 📫 How to reach me: lyjing978@gmail.com.

-## RO Monitoring Demo
-My first full stack project.
+- ⚡ My first full stack project: https://ro-monitoring.pages.dev/
-https://ro-monitoring.pages.dev/

 ## Languages and Tools